okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/manage-orgs-okta-aerial/main/index.md

 <dd>Holds the authorization server for all Aerial API actions in any org in the Aerial account.
 Choose one org to permanently serve as the Aerial Org. <br/>Super admins can create API clients in the Aerial Org to access the Aerial account.
 The Aerial Org also contains all System Log events associated with Okta Aerial actions.</dd>
 </br>
 <dt><strong>Products</strong></dt>
 <dd>Okta-determined sets of features.
-Example products include: `P000052`: IT Products - SSO, `P000131`: IT Products - MFA, `P000139`: IT Products - Lifecycle Management with 1 OIN App.
 With the Okta Aerial API, you can view subscribed products for an Aerial account and enable a subset of products to orgs.</dd>
 </br>
 <dt><strong>Features</strong></dt>
 <dd>Distinct pieces of functionality.
 Features are bundled within products but may also be offered separately, for example, Early Access features.</dd>